qwer1234abc/Assignment-1-ID/README.md

 # ID Assignment 1: KIX

 A fully fictional-based shoe retail store.
-Kix is a newly set-up shoe retailer company without many stores across Singapore.
+KIX is a newly set-up shoe retailer company without many stores across Singapore.
 Our website will contain everything about our company as well as our shoes available, which can be shopped online.
 This will ultimately lead to our company name being more popular and more well-recognized, which we can use ads to further enhance the gains.

 Moreover, with Covid-19 being a issue, many people, including myself, would not want to leave our homes.
 Our website would allow customers to shop online as well as getting more people to know about our company, which will greatly increase the company's sales.
 With this website, it will also increase our company's credibility as we will gain online presence.